 Examples of how we take our statement from written to reality

-2. Give Play- This undertaking allows the Children’s Museum to open its doors a little wider and embrace all members of the community by removing and reducing the financial and economic barriers that may prevent some children and their families from utilizing The Museum.
+2. Give Play – This program allows the Children’s Museum to open its doors a little wider and embrace all members of the community by removing and reducing the financial and economic barriers that may prevent some children and their families from utilizing The Museum.
 This program includes free or reduced cost field trips or museum admissions for children from Title I schools, as well as members of our community who have the greatest needs.

-3. Blue Star Museums- Free admission for Active Service Personnel and their families during the summer with military id.
-Currently on pause.
+3. Blue Star Museums – $2 off admission for Active Service Personnel and their families with active military ID.

-5. Making Connections- Our Spectrum Awareness program is a free event from 9a-12p on the last Sunday of every month (before the museum opens to the public).
+5. Making Connections – Our Spectrum Awareness program is an event held once every month (before the museum opens to the public).
 During these three hours, lights are dimmed, sounds are off, and we offer weighted vests and noise canceling headphones upon request.
 This is an inclusive event for all children with disabilities and their families to enjoy our museum without the over stimulation of the crowd and noise.
+Currently on hold

 CMAS Pays It Forward